embl-cba/imagej-courses/practicals/3D-image-inspection.md

 - Manual: https://bene51.github.io/3Dscript/Manual.pdf
 - Examples: https://bene51.github.io/3Dscript/gallery.html

-## Other (commercial solutions)
+## Other (also commercial) solutions

-There are of course many other software to look at data in 3D.
+There are of course many other software to look at 3D image data.
 On the commerical side Imaris and Arivis are popular in Biology.
-In terms of open-source Chimera is probably worth exploring: https://www.cgl.ucsf.edu/chimera/
+In terms of open-source, Chimera is probably worth exploring: https://www.cgl.ucsf.edu/chimera/

 # Point spread function examination

 For microscopy, it is very important to understand the point spread function (PSF) very well.
-Thus, in this practical we will closely examine PSFs, acquired at different wavelengths.
+Thus, in this practical, we will closely examine PSFs, acquired at different wavelengths.

 - Open “../psf/beads_p_close.tif” [File > Open]
 	- This is a so-called hyperstack with two channels: green (c1) and red (c2)